At a Glance

 - Bringing enough CPAP wipes to last your entire trip

-- Using sealed bottled water to rinse or clean your BiPAP equipment, particularly if you have been warned not to drink the local water
+- Using sealed bottled water to rinse or clean your BiPAP equipment, particularly if you've been warned not to drink the local water

 - Packing travel-sized bottles of any cleaning products you use, such as vinegar or soap

-- Using a translation app to find soap that is gentle enough for your BiPAP equipment
+- Using a translation app to find soap that's gentle enough for your BiPAP equipment

-- Bringing your BiPAP prescription and paperwork in case you have to replace any equipment while traveling
+- Bringing extra supplies or your BiPAP prescription and paperwork in case you have to replace any equipment while traveling